-When moving to Canada on a working holiday, one of the least exciting but entirely necessary things to think about is how to access your money after making the move.
+When moving to Canada , one of the least exciting but entirely necessary things to think about is how to access your money after making the move.
 It’s not straightforward either, with so many different options available to transfer money to Canada.

 This post features a round-up of the most popular money transfer methods, starting with the cheapest way to send money to Canada.